reasn/getaura.io/privacy.md

 * We don't store user data.
 * We don't send user data anywhere.

-No lawyers were hurt during the production of this privacy policy.
+No lawyers were harmed during the production of this privacy policy.